nrfconnect/sdk-nrf/applications/machine_learning/app_desc.rst

 * nRF5340 DK - Simulated sensor (:ref:`sensor_sim`).
   The simulated sensor generates predefined waves as acceleration.
   This development kit does not have a built-in accelerometer.
-* nRF54H20 - The DK does not have a built-in accelerometer.
+* nRF54H20 DK - The development kit does not have a built-in accelerometer.
-  The DK has two configurations:
+  However, it supports the following configurations:

    * Single-core - Accelerometer (``ADXL362``) connected to the DK with the PCA63566 shield.
-     See details in :file:`nrf/boards/shields/pca63566/doc/index.rst`.
+     See the shield documentation under the :file:`nrf/boards/shields/pca63566/doc/index.rst` path.
-   * Dual-core - Simulated sensor (:ref:`sensor_sim`).
+   * Dual-core - Accelerometer (``ADXL362``) connected to the DK with the PCA63566 shield.
+     Sensor is sampled from :term:`Peripheral Processor (PPR) <Peripheral Processor (PPR, pronounced “Pepper”)>`.
+     See the shield documentation under the :file:`nrf/boards/shields/pca63566/doc/index.rst` path.

 Forwarding data
 ===============